katlindang/Assignment-3-Contextual-Inquiry-/README.md

   * "I usually do music learning at home or at parties and family events.
 I grew up around music and enjoy playing and listening to music in a group setting.
 My childhood consist of going to family functions and hearing my family perform reggae music.
 I usually just watch my family play and I just copy what they do."

 * User can also play the ukelele
   * "My first instrument I learned how to play is the ukelele.
-I honestly don't remember when I learned how to play, but I learned how to play it by ear because I saw my family play it.:"
+I honestly don't remember when I learned how to play, but I learned how to play it by ear because I saw my family play it."

 ## Step 6: Reflection

 This project took a lot more time than expected.
 When I first started, I was very confused on what to do.
 At first, I thought we were creating our own interview and activites for the activites, but I realized we were just observing the user conduct their own actvities.
 The interview was pretty fun and insightful.
 I haven't talked to my friend in awhile, but I knew him from my hometown.
 He was always good at playing music.
+He currently lives in LA and makes music.
+The interview went well.
+I felt like Michael wasn't too talkative.
+He answered the questions very precisely without much questions.
+When he showed me the activities, it was very straight forward.
+It was all on the musictheory.net website.
+I did learn that the musictheory.net website is actually helpful to intermediate/advanced music artists.
+Although I knew Michael for a long time, I didn't know he didn't know how to read sheet music.
+I think it's so interesting that people are able to play intruments just by hearing a song.
+Next time, I think I could modify the questions and make it more personable.
+I would also try to ask the user to choose a different actvity that's on a different site.